 Open for breakfast, lunch, and dinner.

-15. Surfing Goat Dairy
+15. Visit Baby Goats at the Surfing Goat Dairy

 The Surfing Goat takes a little bit of navigation to find, but if you’re a fan of tiny goats (yes, I know, they’re kids), you’ve got to stop.
 The dairy is nestled in the hills of Kula so just follow the surfboards to find the little farm with bleating charges.
 It’s owned and run by German expats, Thomas and Eva Kafsack, who made the experience extra fun.